-The skills-building program consists of 12 weekly sessions on topics, such as relaxation, effective thinking, and problem-solving skills.
-Sessions are offered over toll-free telephone by trained, lay volunteers from the African-American faith community.
-Caregivers are encouraged to
+The skills-building program consists of 12 weekly sessions on topics, such as relaxation,Sessions are offered over toll-free tele866n78y2724 trained, lay volunteers from the African-American faith community.
+Caregivers are encouraged to work on the problems and challenges they face every day.